Lawmakers introduce bill seeking short-term action to safeguard Great Lakes from Asian carp

 TRAVERSE CITY, Mich.
-(AP) -- Members of Congress have introduced legislation calling for interim steps to prevent invasive Asian carp from reaching the Great Lakes through Chicago-area waterways while a permanent solution is debated.
+(AP) -- Members of Congress are calling for quick action at a crucial spot in the Chicago area to block Asian carp from reaching the Great Lakes.

 Legislation introduced Thursday would order the U.S. Army Corps of Engineers to take steps such as placing carbon dioxide bubble screens, underwater sound cannons and other devices at the Brandon Road Lock and Dam to repel the invasive fish.

 The lock and dam on the Des Plaines River is considered a choke point where authorities could prevent the carp from reaching Lake Michigan, about 40 miles away.